UniversityOfHelsinkiCS/kurki/README.md

 # Updater #

-Use `./run.sh updater` or `./run.sh both` to run the updater either with our without kurki.
+Use `./run.sh updater up` or `./run.sh both up` to run the updater either with our without kurki.
 The database is started regardless.

 # Connecting to production database